AnneKitsune/planck_ecs/README.md

 * Stable, tested, benchmarked, 100% completed.
 * Ability to handle system errors instead of crashing.
 * Convert both functions and closures into systems!
+* Safe: only 3 `unsafe` in total. (compared to hundreds in mainstream ECS libraries!)

 # Usage
 Add the following to you Cargo.toml file: